miguemiguemigue/cap_tech_test_senior/README.md

 ## Description

-The Price API allows querying the price of a product for a specific brand and date.
+* The Price API allows querying the price of a product for a specific brand and date.
+* Prices are stored in a MongoDB database
+* Several prices could apply to a date, product and brand
+  * Price API will find the price with top priority
+    * Priority logic is implemented in the Domain Price model

 ## Main features
 * Spring boot 3